grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 A similar option exists for the ramping VUs executor: `gracefulRampDown`.
-This specifies the time k6 should wait for any iterations in progress to finish before VUs are returned to the global pool during the ramp down period defined in `stages`.
+This specifies the time k6 should wait for any iterations in progress to finish before VUs are returned to the global pool during a ramp down period defined in `stages`.

 ### Example